Adrianyeoyh/SMUnity/README.md

 ## Business Problem

 > Current CSP opportunities are scattered across multiple platforms, making it difficult for students to discover projects aligned with their interests and availability.
-> Organizations lack a unified system for application management and volunteer tracking.
+> Organisations lack a unified system for application management and volunteer tracking.
 > SMUnity solves this by consolidating all CSP listings into one accessible hub, allowing students to browse available projects, filter them by skills, interests or location, and apply directly through the site.
 > For CSP leaders, the platform provides an intuitive admin panel to post opportunities, manage applications, and track volunteer slots.
-> By streamlining both discovery and management, SMUnity makes it easier for students to find their CSPs and organisations to manage their programs efficiently in one place, fostering greater participation and impact within the SMU community.
+> By streamlining both discovery and management, SMUnity makes it easier for students to find their CSPs and organisations to manage their programmes efficiently in one place, fostering greater participation and impact within the SMU community.

 ---